Two people looking up at a circular projection of blue and pink waves

 ReelBFD: Digital Arts, Bradford Stories

-Experience the creativity of Bradford’s young digital artists in a new exhibition.
+Young Bradford digital artists created a new exhibition.

-The Bradford Digital Creatives project has brought together over 1,300 teenagers with leading digital artists, including Virpi Kettu, Paul Miller, Cosmos, Arfaan Amini, Tanya Vital, Caro C and Impact Gamers.
+The Bradford Digital Creatives project brought together over 1,300 teenagers with leading digital artists, including Virpi Kettu, Paul Miller, Cosmos, Arfaan Amini, Tanya Vital, Caro C and Impact Gamers.

 Credits